demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 Required Permissions For API call:
 `Endpoint Installations` --> `View`

-Builtin Roles with this permission includes: `Viewer` and `Instance Admin`.
+Builtin Roles with this permission includes: "Viewer" and "Instance Admin".

 #### Base Command